- Terms Of Service

 The Refer A Friend program is our way of thanking customers for introducing friends and family to Ting.
 By using an existing Ting customer’s referral URL, new customers get a reward and the person making the introduction also gets a reward.

 The spirit of the program is one-to-one referral.
-Buying Ting-branded keywords, spamming coupon sites, employing SEO tactics, selling a referral URL and so on are smart ideas but are not consistent with the spirit of the program.
+Buying Ting-branded keywords, spamming coupon sites, employing SEO tactics, selling a referral URL and so on are not consistent with the spirit of the program.
 These things and others like them will be considered abuse.
 For this reason we reserve the right to cancel a referral code or codes at any time.
 We also reserve the right to rescind credits that were previously issued if we determine that the program has been abused.

 Refunds on Services, Taxes and Fees